 For the most part, the mainstream media’s spotlight has gone dark in the aftermath of the devastation from January’s earthquake in Haiti.
-It’s been more than two months since the quake that in a matter of seconds tore lives apart: killing an estimated 230,000 people (many more bodies are uncounted for) and leaving more than 1.3 million homeless, according to the Associated Press.
+It’s been more than two months since the quake that in a matter of seconds tore lives apart, killing an estimated 230,000 people (many more bodies are unaccounted for) and leaving more than 1.3 million homeless, according to the Associated Press.

 There are so many untold stories, good and bad, some that are just now emerging.
 Go Inspire Go (GIG) hopes to continue shedding light and inspiration on how people are helping other people in Haiti and beyond.
 Here’s an amazing follow up from one of our “Helping Haiti” videos.

 Willow Glen High School band teacher Kenneth Williams of San Jose, Calif., saw this recent GIG video about New Jersey Reverend Lemaire Alerte, whose mission is to build a junior high school in his hometown of Grande Saline, Haiti.

 “I was inspired because I know how hard it is to build something without having a lot of resources,” Williams said, with empathy and determination.
 “So when I saw that Rev. Alerte was helping his fellow Haitians by building a school for the kids, I asked my students, ‘What did you do after the earthquake in Haiti?’ ”